GustavJones/MC-World-Copy-Tool/README.md

 # Minecraft-World-Copy-Tool
-This program will copy your Minecraft Java worlds with an option to enable cheats.
+This is a simple program made with python to quickly make copies of your Minecraft worlds

-It will also change the world name in the NBT to avoid conflicts with other worlds
+The program has an option to copy your world and activate cheats on the copy It will also change the world name in the NBT to avoid conflicts with other worlds.